teaching is a very challenging career.

 There's always work to be done in the Education sector.
 Teachers need to be counsellors, nurses, motivators and leaders.
 That kind of emotional labour and behavioural management can be hard to switch off, but can ultimately lead to burn-out.

-1. Find a place in the middle
+find a place in the middle

 Very successful people in the corporate business world have three places in their life.
-They have home, they have work and they have a place in the middle.
+They have a home, they have work and they have a place in the middle.

 It could be sitting on the bus or the ferry on the way home.
 We know that people who have that third place and commit to visiting it every single day are very successful.

 Mindfulness is a major way of dealing with stress for many teachers, and we also believe it’s a practice that is going to become increasingly important for all people, including children, to learn in such a busy, technology-driven world.

 We now recommend that all educators and teachers do a course on mindfulness – there are also a lot of books out there that can help.

-3. Share mindfulness strategies
+share mindfulness strategies

 If teachers and educators understand mindfulness, they’ll be in a good position to teach the children the same tactics – remember they too live in a world where information is thrown at them 24 hours a day, seven days a week.

 So by understanding and practising mindfulness themselves, teachers can pass these strategies on to the children – this will undoubtedly help them throughout adulthood as well.

-4. Seek strength in others
+seek strength in others

 When things do get a bit stressful, stop, take a deep breath and live in the moment.
 If things become overwhelming or fall outside of your expertise, lean on your colleagues, ask for their help and use their strength to get through.

-5. Prioritise the non-negotiables
+prioritise the non-negotiables

-Use a to-do list and make a commitment to stick to the order it’s written in every day – you’ll get to the things that aren’t crucial when you have time.
+Use a to-do list and make a commitment to stick to the order it’s written every day – you’ll get to the things that aren’t crucial when you have time.